tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-1.md

 ## How do I know what browser APIs I can use in my web applications?
+As developers we want to create applications that take advantage of the latest browser features, but also don't leave users of more recent browsers behind.
 This can be a challenge because the various web browser vendors adopt new features a different times.
 Sometimes new features are adopted long after standards bodies have approved them, other times browser vendors will implement experimental features prior to a standard being agreed upon.

 ### The main standards bodies are here: